shem958/request-tracker/README.md

 ## 🛠️ Technology Stack

-We chose a lightweight but highly capable frontend tech stack to ensure the app is fast, clean, and has zero dependency configuration issues:
+I chose a lightweight but highly capable frontend tech stack to ensure the app is fast, clean, and has zero dependency configuration issues:

 1. **HTML5**: Semantic and accessible markup structure.
 2. **Vanilla CSS3**: